mtnvdsk/Auto_Subtitle_generation_using_ML/README.md

-# AI Hackathon Video Transcription and Subtitling
+# Video Transcription and Subtitling using AI

 This project involves converting video speech to text using the Whisper ASR model and generating subtitles.
 The code is designed for a specific use case and includes features such as splitting the text into lines, creating captions, and overlaying them on the original video.